Log in with user name:

 The museum, one of Niemeyer's first projects, shows the influence of the European architect Le Corbusier on the young Brazilian.
 The glass and concrete structure, whose landscape gardens were designed by Richard Burle Marx, served as the city's casino until 1946, when gambling was prohibited in Brazil, and was converted into a museum in 1957.
-The museum is open only for guided visits that are worth scheduling.

 Av.
 Otacílio Negrão de Lima, Belo Horizonte, 31365–450, Brazil